 Studying at Central Saint Martins in the late 70s and early 80s, the greatest change from Joe's time is of course the internet.
 "When I was studying there was no option but to wait to see what was happening at fashion week," he confessed with a smile.
 Whereas Charlie Casely-Hayford could live stream shows from the classroom and pass judgement in an instant, Joe's generation patiently waited for the theatre of a group presentation.
 "A week or two after the Paris shows, the Head of Fashion would conduct a slide projection presentation to show us the collections through hand drawn illustrations.
 It might sound dull now but there was so much excitement in the room during that presentation," he continued.
 "At that moment in time, that was our only connection with fashion weeks until they were published in magazines months later."
 Fast forward a few decades and connections are seemingly infinite.

 Now, fashion week is now the perfect environment for social sharing.
-Front of house, there's complimentary WiFi, perfectly practised PRs ready to recite the relevant handles and hashtags to anyone within earshot and celebrity front rows ever willing to share a sunglasses shielded selfie.
+Front of house, there's complimentary WiFi, perfectly practiced PRs ready to recite the relevant handles and hashtags to anyone within earshot and celebrity front rows ever willing to share a sunglasses shielded selfie.
 Backstage, the designers and styling teams are desperate to tease their followers with cryptic posts and first looks whilst the hair and make-up armies offer behind-the-scenes updates.
-Even if you don't have a ticket or aren't part of the production, you're still invited because for everyone else, there are live-streams and endless opportunities to discuss, analyse or just hit that like button.
+Even if you don't have a ticket or aren't part of the production, you're still invited because for everyone else, there are live-streams and endless opportunities to discuss, analyze or just hit that like button.
 Before wiping the sleep from their tired eyes, the great and the good of the industry would have scrolled through their feeds this morning, catching up on the previous days exploits and ensuring no hot look, new face or hot gossip was missed.
 It's how so many of us consume and comment on the world around us.
-As technologies improve (the dark days of blurry catwalk shots are almost behind us - those of you still sharing them have nothing but yourselves to blame) and new platforms launch, this brave new world becomes that bit more enticing.
-As we scroll back through another season and have one eye on tomorrow's shows, here's a quick overview of the latest advancements and our latest addictions.
+As technologies improve (the dark days of blurry catwalk shots are almost behind us) and new platforms launch, this brave new world becomes that bit more enticing.
+In the midst of London Fashion Week, here's a quick overview the latest advancements and our latest addiction.

-Topshop harnessed the power of a character shifting hashtag.
-Ever the digital pioneer, the high street giant unveiled a partnership with Twitter which will allowed users to shop the trends as they unfold on the catwalk, days before Sunday's Topshop Unique show.
+Ever the digital pioneer, Topshop has unveiled a partnership with Twitter which will allow users to shop the trends as they unfold on the catwalk, days before Sunday's Topshop Unique show.
 "Whether we are giving customers a look behind-the-scenes at the show or partnering with a global platform such as Twitter to allow them to shop the trends in real time, our aim is to create a truly inclusive experience," Sir Philip Green commented.
-Over the full five days of shows, the high street giant analysed real-time data on Twitter and picked out the trends as they happen on the catwalks.
-This commentary was then instantly beamed onto digital billboards complete with Topshop's selection of corresponding products - all around the country in London, Leeds, Birmingham, Manchester, Liverpool and Glasgow.
-Customers who tweeted @TOPSHOP with the trend hashtag, received a curated collection of looks that fit the trend and could be purchased immediately.
-Following in the footsteps of Burberry's click-to-buy experiment last season, the partnership utilised Twitter's live and public conversations to fuel consumers appetite for the latest looks.
+Over the full five days of shows, the high street giant will be analyzing real-time data on Twitter and picking out the trends as they happen on the catwalks.
+This commentary will then be instantly beamed onto digital billboards complete with Topshop's selection of corresponding products - all around the country in London, Leeds, Birmingham, Manchester, Liverpool and Glasgow.
+Customers who tweet @TOPSHOP with the trend hashtag, will get back a curated collection of looks that fit the trend and can be purchased immediately.
+Following in the footsteps of Burberry's click-to-buy experiment last season, the partnership uses Twitter's live and public conversations to fuel consumers appetite for the latest looks.

 Text Steve Salter